newaetech/chipwhisperer-target-cw308t/CW308T_CC2538/README.md

 Under Main, click "Use default target configuration".
 Next, go to program, hit "File System", and navigate to your binary.
-If you built using Chipwhisperer's build system, you want the .elf file from this process.
+If you built using ChipWhisperer's build system, you want the .elf file from this process.
 Hit "Apply", then "Debug".
 If the target does not connect, go to Run-\>Connect Target.
 Finally, go to Run-\>Resume to start the program.
 Closing CCS should leave the program running on the CC2538.